CVE-2026-9940

 Google · Chrome

-A heap buffer overflow vulnerability in the ANGLE graphics engine of Google Chrome allows for potential memory corruption.
+A heap buffer overflow in the ANGLE graphics engine of Google Chrome could lead to application crashes or arbitrary code execution.

 Executive summary